everypolitician/scraped/README.md

 ## Extending

 There are two main ways to extend `scraped` with your own custom logic - custom requests and decorated responses.
 Custom requests allow you to change where the scraper is getting its responses from, e.g. you might want to make requests to archive.org if the site you're scraping has disappeared.
-Decorated responses allow you to manipulate the response before it's passed to the scraper, for example you might want to make all the links on the page absolute rather than relative.
+Decorated responses allow you to manipulate the response before it's passed to the scraper.
+For example you might want to make all the links on the page absolute rather than relative.

 ### Custom request strategies